pogzyb/tourist/README.md

 Check the docs at `http://localhost:8000/docs`

-### AWS (for real...)
+### AWS deployment (for real...)

 Deploy your own instance of Tourist into AWS with Terraform.

-<b>Tourist uses serverless infrastructure to keep costs extremely low, however the costs will not be $0.</b>
+<b>Tourist uses serverless infrastructure to keep costs extremely low, however these costs won't be $0.00</b>

 1. Have docker
-2. Have an AWS account with credentials copied to `.env.aws` in the root of this project
+2. Clone this repo
-3. Clone this repo
+3. Have an AWS account with credentials copied to `.env.aws` in the root of this project
 4. `make tourist-iac-interactive`
-5. `terraform apply` - deploys the infratructure into your AWS account
+5. `terraform apply` - deploys the infrastructure into your AWS account

-Use your endpoint: `https://<uuid>.execute-api.us-east-1.amazonaws.com/main` (available in terraform outputs)
+Use your endpoint: `https://<uuid>.execute-api.us-east-1.amazonaws.com/main` (available in Terraform outputs)

 ## Client